Political trolling:BJP approaches police, NCP says recall past

-BJP leaders have approached Nagpur police commissioner flagging "threatening messages" being put out on social media against former chief minister Devendra Fadnavis amidst the COVID-19 situation and registration of "false cases" against BJP workers.
-A complaint application was submitted to police commissioner Bhushan Kumar Upadhyay on Monday by Nagpur city BJP chief Pravin Datke and others.
+BJP leaders have approached top police officers in various cites in Maharashtra flagging "threatening messages" being put out on social media against top BJP leadership including former CM Devendra Fadnavis and registration of "false cases" against the party workers.
+A complaint application was submitted to Nagpur police commissioner Bhushan Kumar Upadhyay on Monday by the city BJP chief Pravin Datke and others.

+A similar complaint was filed by another MLC Prasad Lad with the Ratnagiri district superintendent of police on Tuesday.
+In Thane, a delegation led by Leader of Opposition in the Legislative Council Pravin Darekar met city police commissioner Vivek Phansalkar with a similar complaint.

 "If the Leader of Opposition is being threatened in such manner how will common people stay safe in Maharashtra?" he asked.
 BJP leader and MLC Anil Sole, also from Nagpur and believed to be close to Fadnavis, said that leaders of the saffron party have been constantly targetted by trolls in the last few days.